 - Marriage Celebrant Services

-Dominating an entire market (i.e. “Weddings”, “Travel”, “Sports”, etc…) is extremely difficult, especially if you’re just getting started.
-It’s better to try and establish your authority in a niche, or segment of your main market.
+Dominating an entire market (i.e. “Weddings”, “Travel”, “Technology”, etc…) is extremely difficult, especially if you’re just starting out.
+It’s better to focus on trying to establish your authority in a smaller niche, or sub niche of your main market.

 Take a look at the illustration below …

-You can see in the above hierarchy that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).
+You can see from the above that “Marriage Celebrant Course” is a sub niche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the larger “Weddings” market (another category).

-When selecting the keywords you would use as a top-level category to file your posts under, it’s a good idea to consider factors like “market competition.”
+When choosing the keywords you would use as a top-level category to publish your posts under, it’s a good idea to consider factors like “market competition.”

-For example, the screenshot below shows Google’s estimates for the average number of online searches performed each month for each of the sample keywords …
+For example, the screenshot below shows estimates from Google for the average number of online searches performed each month for each of the sample keywords …

-When planning your main topic categories, it’s important to spend time thinking carefully about all the elements you can control (like the main keywords used throughout your site), and how you are going to use these elements to try and gain a competitive advantage.
-If you set a goal that is too big (i.e. aiming to dominate the entire “Wedding” market), you will only end up feeling disappointed.
-If, on the other hand, you focus on a very narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to increase your market share online.
+When planning your topic categories, it’s important to take your time and think carefully about all the elements you can control (like the keywords that will be used throughout your site), and how to use these elements to gain a competitive advantage.
+If you set an unrealistic goal (i.e. dominating the online “Wedding” market), you will only end up feeling disappointed.
+If, on the other hand, you focus on a very narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to grow your market share online.

-For tutorials on strategic online business planning like effective keyword research, identifying audience demographics, etc., see this tutorial: A Basic Guide To Web Site Planning For Non-Technical Business Owners
+For tutorials on online business online strategies like effective keyword research, identifying target audience demographics, etc., see this tutorial: How To Plan Your Website - A Useful Blueprint For Non-Technical Business Owners

-After mapping out your top-level topics and figuring out what your main keywords are, the next step is to convert these keywords into WordPress post categories.
+Once you have mapped out your top-level topics and figured out what your main keywords are, the next step is to convert these into post categories.

-Publishing your WordPress posts under carefully planned categories helps keep your content organized and easy to find, provides web visitors with a better user experience, and helps to optimize your site content for search engines.
+Saving WordPress posts under categories that best relate to the main topics of your site helps to keep your content organized, provides online visitors with a better user experience, and helps to optimize your web pages for search engines.

-To access your WordPress Categories area, log into your WordPress dashboard, then go to your navigation menu and choose Posts > Categories …
+To access your WordPress Categories area, log into your WordPress dashboard, then go to your navigation menu and click on Posts > Categories …